 This argument is not directed at those who hold to allegorical or typological readings of prophecy on principled exegetical grounds.
 There are serious scholars who argue for non-literal readings of prophetic texts from the text itself, and those arguments deserve engagement on their merits.

 Intellectual honesty requires that we either follow our authorities where they actually lead, or that we explain clearly and publicly why we are following them only partway.
-Anything short of that is not an appeal to the Fathers.
+Anything short of that is not a genuine appeal to the Fathers.
 It is an appeal to a carefully edited version of the Fathers, curated by the very modern interpreter whose authority was supposed to be in question.

 And if that is the standard, then we are all simply choosing what to believe.
 The only difference is that some of us admit it.